How to order a custom challenge coin

 6. Get a quote and start your order!

 And feel free to contact us for a quote or to answer any questions!
-We can be reached at 1.800.662.8283.
+You can reach us at 1.800.662.8283.
 Yes, we’re real people!
 You can also request a free quote HERE.

-Celebrate Excellence is a woman-owned small business.
-We are the highest rated challenge coin in the nation.
+We are a small business with the highest rated challenge coin in the nation!
 We are BBB A+ rated; have over 300 on-line 5 star reviews; have all Google 5 star reviews.
-In 2017 – Celebrate Excellence was named “Winner – Small Business Achievement Award” for San Antonio by the North San Antonio Chamber of Commerce.
+We were named “Winner -- Small Business Achievement Award” for San Antonio by the North San Antonio Chamber of Commerce in 2017.
 The owner and founder, Tammany Williams, was named “2017 Small Business Leader in San Antonio”.